Free storm call triage card

 This page is for contractors who already have calls coming in during weather spikes and need better routing.
 The card should help an owner decide which calls deserve immediate callback, which need crew/proof follow-up, and which should move into normal lead-response systems after the surge.

 Product fit: Webzaz is relevant only for website proof gaps exposed by storm triage.
 LocalKit is relevant only for lightweight profile, QR, referral, or local-action routing.
 Dispatch, CRM, AI answering, scheduling, insurance, and no-show workflows stay separate.
-No exact Webzaz pricing is used.
+No pricing claims are used.

 Human copy and keyword QA